 There are two large doors on the sides, and when you unzip them, you can tuck them in the specially designed pockets inside the tent.
 There are also mesh pockets in the corners for small items, and above your head, you have a removable gear loft which comes as a bonus with this tent.

-As mentioned above, the tent comes with the footprint.
+As mentioned above, the tent comes with a footprint.
 This is what adds the weight (some 0.46 kg extra weight), but it also adds the value and it further protects the floor of the tent.
-So you will be safe from ground water, rocks, and from everything else that can be there.
+So you will be safe from groundwater, rocks, and from everything else that can be there.
 Note that such a footprint you would pay extra $25 if you would order it separately.
 Of course, you can use the tent without the footprint, and such a trail weight is 5 lb 9 oz (2.52 kg).
-This is still far from ultra lightweight tools.
+This is still far from ultra-lightweight tents.

 You have a comfortable tool here, with two side doors, with two side vestibules, quite high at the peak (114 cm), and with a brow pole which makes the sidewalls vertical and effectively increases the living space inside.
 The guylines are reflective, and this provides visibility for setting the tent after dark.
 I like the fact that it is completely rectangular, this adds to the versatility and organization, see the picture below.

 The ventilation is good; for this, you have mesh construction in the walls of the tent, and also vents in the PU-coated rainfly, one is visible in the picture above.
 This should provide enough airflow and minimize condensation.
 The packed size 17 x 8 inches (43 x 20 cm) is quite reasonable, see it packed in the picture below.

 You have very durable mesh in the doors and 68D polyester fabric everywhere, in the fly, the tent body, and the floor.
 So as you realize, this is a strong material and the resulting weight of the tent is no surprise.
 Many lightweight tents on the market are built from the fabric that is half of the value given here, or even thinner.